wjs97/NFLBigDataPipeline/README.txt

 The biggest flaw in my speed layer is clearly the fact that I never merged it into the data lake.
 Although the speed serving layer is clearly scalable on its own, this prevents the data lake from being a single source of ground truth.

-If I had more time (and energy left) I was planning on modifiying my system to have the hbase writer rename files that it had read (so that they wouldnt be read again) instead of deleting them.
+If I had more time, I was planning on modifiying my system to have the hbase writer rename files that it had read (so that they wouldnt be read again) instead of deleting them.
 I would then have a cron job which moved the used speed files into the data lake and recomputed batch views.
 I would then clear out my speed hbase table.

 Kafka Topic: "wjsjr_speed_layer"
 To run Kafka Producer (from EMR cluster terminal): yarn jar /home/hadoop/wjsjr/src/target/uber-Kafka-Producer-0.0.1-SNAPSHOT.jar org.wjsjr.KafkaProducer